 File Pull Request button in the

-both pep8 and pylint are available in Fedora:
+flake8 and black are available in Fedora:

-dnf install python-pep8 pylint
+dnf install python3-flake8 python3-black

-yum install python-pep8 pylint
+yum install python3-flake8 python3-black

 The easiest way to work on pagure is to make your own branch in git, make your changes to this branch, commit whenever you want, rebase on master, whenever you need and when you are done, send the patch either by email, via the trac or a pull-request (using git or github).